Lynching: India

 In India, lynchings may reflect internal tensions between ethnic communities.
 Communities sometimes lynch individuals who are accused or suspected of committing crimes.
 Sociologists and social scientists reject attributing racial discrimination to the caste system and attributed such events to intra-racial ethno-cultural conflicts.

 There have been numerous lynchings in relation to cow vigilante violence in India since 2014, mainly involving Hindu mobs lynching Indian Muslims.
 Some notable examples of such attacks include the 2015 Dadri mob lynching, the 2016 Jharkhand mob lynching, 2017 Alwar mob lynching. and the 2019 Jharkhand mob lynching.
 Mob lynching was reported for the third time in Alwar in July 2018, when a group of cow vigilantes killed a 31-year-old Muslim man named Rakbar Khan.

 In 2006, four members of a Dalit family were slaughtered by Kunbi caste members in khairlanji, a village in the Bhandara district of Maharashtra.

 In the 2015 Dimapur mob lynching, a mob in Dimapur, Nagaland, broke into a jail and lynched an accused rapist on March 5, 2015, while he was awaiting trial.

 Since May 2017, when seven people were lynched in Jharkhand, India has experienced another spate of mob-related violence and killings known as the Indian WhatsApp lynchings following the spread of fake news, primarily relating to child-abduction and organ harvesting, via the WhatsApp message service.

 In 2018 Junior civil aviation minister of India had garlanded and honored eight men who had been convicted in the lynching of trader Alimuddin Ansari in Ramgarh in June 2017 in a case of alleged cow vigilantism.

 In June 2019, the Jharkhand mob lynching triggered widespread protests.
 The victim was a Muslim man named Tabrez Ansari and was forced to chant Hindu slogans, including "Jai Shri Ram".

 In July 2019, three men were beaten to death and lynched by mobs in Chhapra district of Bihar, on a minor case of theft of cattle.

 Also in 2019, villagers in Jharkhand lynched four people on suspicion of witchcraft, after panchayat decided that they were practicing black magic.

 In September 2024, in Haryana, five male members of a cow vigilante group murdered 24-year-old Sabir Malik from West Bengal.

-On July 8, 2025, in Temta village of Bihar, five members of a family linked to witchcraft were beaten by a group of three, and 50 residents of the village came to their house at 10 PM to accuse the mother of witchcraft, and killed the family with bladed weapons.
-The victims were Babu Lal Oraon, 50, along with his wife, Kanto Devi, who was 70, and their 2 young adult children.
-The survivor, the 16-year-old boy from the family, approached the nearby police station and informed.
-It happened 10 days after a child died due to illness in the same village where they lived, and a few days later, his brother also fell ill and died, and the villagers suspected witchcraft as a cause.
+On July 8, 2025, in Temta village of Bihar, five members of a family were beaten and burned to death by a mob.
+They were accused of witchcraft based on the death of a child in the village and illness of another.